lethain/systems/README.md

 ## Using the command line tools

-Generally, you should be able to accomplish
+Run a model in a file:

+    cat tmp.txt | python parse.py -r 3

+Visualize a model into `dot` for Graphviz:

     cat examples/hiring.txt | python viz.py | dot

 ## Example: Hiring Funnel